alxfed/castor-pollux/README.md

 from yaml import YAMLError as ERR

 kwargs = """  # this is a string in YAML format
-  model:        gemini-2.5-pro-exp-03-25
+  model:        gemini-2.5-pro-exp-03-25    # thingking model
-  system:       Always answer concisely
+  # system_instruction: ''                  # will prevail if put here
+  mime_type:    text/plain                  #
+  modalities:
+    - TEXT                                  # text for text
-  max_tokens:   5
+  max_tokens:   10000
+  n:            1                           # 1 is not mandatory
   stop_sequences:
-    - stop
+    - STOP
-    - "\n\n\nHuman:"
+    - "\nTitle"
-  stream:       False
+  temperature:  0.5                         # 0 to 1.0
+  top_k:        10                          # number of tokens to consider.
+  top_p:        0.5                         # 0 to 1.0
+  thinking:     24576                       # max thinking tokens budget; 0 to prevent 'thinking'
 """

 previous_turns = """
-  - role:   human  # not the idiotic 'user', God forbid.
+  - role: user
+    parts:
-    text: Can we change human nature?
+      - text: Can we change human nature?

-  - role:   machine # not the idiotic 'model'
+  - role: model
+    parts:
-    text: Of course, nothing can be simpler.
+      - text: Of course, nothing can be simpler.
 You just re-educate them.
 """

 human_response_to_the_previous_turn = 'That is not true.
 Think again.'